Skip to content Skip to content Skip to content

 When evaluating leadership potential, cognitive ability and personality are often considered separately: one reflecting how individuals think, the other how they are likely to behave.
 However, recent research conducted by PBC suggests that leadership effectiveness is shaped not by these factors in isolation, but by how they interact.

-Drawing on this research, PBC recently produced an Interpretive Guide examining the interplay between cognitive ability and dark‑side personality tendencies, as measured by the Hogan Development Survey (HDS).
-This work aimed to support more informed interpretation of assessment data in leadership selection contexts, particularly where decisions involve managing both performance risk and leadership capability.
+Drawing on this research, PBC in collaboration with JVR recently produced an Interpretive Guide examining the interplay between cognitive ability and dark‑side personality tendencies, as measured by the Hogan Development Survey (HDS).
+This work aimed to support more informed interpretation of assessment data in leadership selection contexts, particularly where decisions involve increasing demonstrated leadership capability.

 How cognitive ability shapes the expression of dark-side tendencies

-A central theme emerging from this research is that cognitive ability plays an important role in moderating the relationship between dark‑side personality tendencies and leadership effectiveness.
+A central theme emerging from this research is that cognitive ability plays an important role in moderating the relationship between dark‑side personality tendencies and demonstrated leadership capability (quality of work, technical proficiency, self-development and dealing with complexity).
 Dark‑side tendencies represent behavioural risks that are most likely to emerge when individuals are not at their best, such as when they are under pressure or have become complacent.
 The extent to which these tendencies influence leadership outcomes appears to depend, in part, on their interaction with cognitive ability.

-The interaction between cognitive ability and personality tendencies also provides insight into a leader’s likely ability to reflect on their thinking processes and how this may influence their workplace reputation.
+The interaction between cognitive ability and personality tendencies also provides insight into a leader’s likely ability to reflect on their thinking processes and how this may influence their workplace reputation for being capable.
 In this sense, cognitive ability may shape not only how leaders approach complex problems, but also how effectively they manage the behavioural implications of their personality profile over time.

 Implications for performance and leadership risk

 A key implication for leadership selection is that cognitive ability may mitigate some of the risks associated with higher scores on certain dark‑side personality tendencies, allowing those tendencies to be channelled more productively.
-Conversely, when cognitive ability is lower, dark‑side tendencies may be more likely to have negative effects on performance, decision‑making, and interpersonal relationships.
+Conversely, when cognitive ability is lower, dark‑side tendencies may be more likely to have negative effects on decision‑making and task performance.

 Moving beyond a risk-only view of dark-side personality